 Paul-Jasper Dittrich is a Policy Fellow at the Jacques Delors Institute Berlin in the research area “Digital Europe”.
 His research and expertise focuses on European digital policy, the advancement of the Digital Single Market and the structural changes of the public sphere and politics in the EU due to social media.

 Matthias Spielkamp is founder and executive director of AlgorithmWatch.
 He is co-founder and publisher of the online magazine iRights.info.
 He testified before several committees of the German Bundestag, i.e. on AI and robotics.
 Matthias serves on the governing board of the German section of Reporters Without Borders and the advisory councils of Stiftung Warentest and the Whistleblower Network.
 Photo by Manuel Kinzer.

 Rebekah Tromble is Assistant Professor in the Institute of Political Science at Leiden University.
 Her research focuses on online political discourse and its effects on political attitudes and behavior, digital research methods and ethics, and computational social science.
 She co-leads “The (Mis)Informed Citizen” project, funded in part by the Alan Turing Institute (ATI), which develops computational tools to help analyse the quality of online news articles and which types of information people are exposed to online.

-Anita Gohdes is Professor of International and Cyber Security at the Hertie School of Governance, Berlin.
+Anita Gohdes is Professor of International and Cyber Security at the Hertie School, Berlin.
 Her work focuses on contentious politics in the cyber realm, with a current emphasis on large-scale quantitative analyses of state behavior.